• Portfolio

 United States Los Angeles (LAX) CT

-In the U.S., TSA recommends that all film (especially ISO 800+) be hand-inspected.
+In the U.S., the TSA recommends that all film (especially ISO 800 and above) be hand-inspected.
 This includes film in cameras, rolls, and even single-use cameras.
 Their official guidance is here:

 “We recommend that you put undeveloped film and cameras containing undeveloped film in your carry-on bags or take undeveloped film with you to the checkpoint and ask for a hand inspection -The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.“